-\paragraph{Complex Question Answering over Textural Knowledge Graph}Given a textual knowledge graph $\mathcal{G}$ and input query $q$, the model is expected to generate the answers $a\in\mathcal{E}$, which satisfy the relational constraints defined by the structure of $\mathcal{G}$ as specified in $q$, and the associated document $d^e$ need to satisfy the textual requirements in $q$.
+\paragraph{Complex Question Answering over Textual Knowledge Graph}Given a textual knowledge graph $\mathcal{G}$ and input query $q$, the model is expected to generate the answers $a\in\mathcal{E}$, which satisfy the relational constraints defined by the structure of $\mathcal{G}$ as specified in $q$, and the associated document $d^e$ needs to satisfy the knowledge required to solve $q$.

-\paragraph{Textural Triple Graph} Unlike traditional knowledge graphs, where each node represents an entity and each edge denotes the relationship between nodes, in the textual triple graph, each node corresponds to a triple (head entity, relation, tail entity) along with the textual description of each entity.
+\paragraph{Textual Triple Graph} Unlike traditional knowledge graphs, where each node represents an entity and each edge denotes the relationship between nodes, in the textual triple graph, each node corresponds to a triple (head entity, relation, tail entity) along with the textual description of each entity.
 In this context, the relation indicates whether the two triples are connected.
-To be specific, let $\mathcal{G*}=(V,E)$ denote a graph consisting of a set of node $V$ and a set of edges $E\in V \times V$.
+To be specific, let $\mathcal{G*}=(V,E)$ denote a graph consisting of a set of nodes $V$ and a set of edges $E\in V \times V$.
 We denote by $n$ the number of nodes in $\mathcal{G}$ and by $m$ its number of edges.
-Each node $v=(h,r,t,T(h),T(t)) \in V$, $T(*)$ is the textual description of entity.
+Each node $v=(h,r,t,T(h),T(t)) \in V$, where $T(*)$ denotes the textual description of an entity.